 Enter Bird's Name in Search Box:

-There may be a possibility of seeing the Red-legged Partridge of southern Europe in North America, as an escape bird from a game farm.
+There may be a possibility of seeing the Red-legged Partridge of southern Europe in North America, as an escaped bird from a game farm.